ssfsx17/ffpnp/Jobs/Dancer.md

 | 8 | Action Unlock: Dance T4
 | 9 | Job Action: Dance T5
 | 10 | Prestige Job Title: Entrancer
-|    | Job Support: Dance Partner - For each party member who does the same dance in the same round, the effect durations are increased by 1.
+|    | Job Support: Dance Partner - For each party member who does the same dance in the same round, the status durations of the dance are increased by 1.
 |    | Action Unlock: Flirt
 |    | Action Unlock: Dance T5
 | 11 | Job Action: Dance T6